keplernetwork/kepler/CONTRIBUTING.md

 ## Thanks for any contribution

 Even one word correction are welcome!
-Our objective is to encourage you to get interested in Grin and contribute in any way possible.
+Our objective is to encourage you to get interested in Kepler and contribute in any way possible.
 Thanks for any help!